kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 2. Now let’s examine the synchronization results for the groups that you updated in the previous tasks.
 In your **Edge** browser, if tabs are still open for the **Home | Microsoft 365** page and the **Active users - Microsoft 365 admin center**, then proceed to the next step. <br/>

-	Otherwise, enter **https://portal.office.com/** in the address bar to open the **Microsoft 365 Home** page, and then log in as **holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
-In the **Password** field, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account), and then on the **Microsoft 365 Home** page, navigate to the **Microsoft 365 admin center**.
+	Otherwise, enter **https://portal.office.com/** in the address bar to open the **Microsoft 365 Home** page, and then log in as **Holly@azurehol1062.onmicrosoft.com**.
+In the **Password** field, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the ODL user account), and then on the **Microsoft 365 Home** page, navigate to the **Microsoft 365 admin center**.

 3. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then select **Active teams & groups**.

-4. In the **Active teams and groups** window, the **Microsoft 365** tab is displayed by default.
-Select the **Security** tab.
+4. In the **Active teams and groups** window, the **Teams & Microsoft 365 gropus** tab is displayed by default.
+Select the **Security groups** tab.
 Verify the **Print Operators** group does NOT appear in the list of security groups.
 As mentioned previously, built-in security groups such as the **Print Operators** group are not synced from the on-premises AD to Azure AD, even when you add members to the group as you did in the earlier task.

-5. Select the **Mail-enabled security** tab.
-Verify the **Manufacturing** group appears.
+5. Verify the **Manufacturing** group appears.
 This group appears as a mail-enabled security group rather than a standard security group because you added an email address (**manufacturing@adatum.com**) to the on-premises group in the prior task.  <br/>

 	**Note:** You may need to wait up to 10 minutes before the **Manufacturing** group appears.
 Continue to refresh the list until you see the group.